-- (2) Original drawings may be either in ink or pencil and three prints made therefrom shall accompany each application.
-Major commercial and industrial building applications are to be signed by an architect but the Authority may consider plans prepared by a person other than an architect if all the required information appears thereon. - (3) The site plan must show- - (a) the location of the proposed building; - (b) the location of existing buildings on the site and on adjacent land; - the front, rear and side setbacks; (c) - the dimensions of relevant lots (for subdivision); - the fronting roads giving their names and widths; - the water and sanitary drainage systems; and (f) - the north point. (g) - (4) The location plan must show the position of the lot in relation to the adjoining lots and, if possible be a copy of the relative Registry Index Map.
-In special circumstances the Authority may require a topographical survey. - (5) Water supply and sanitary drainage systems must be shown on floor plans. - (6) On every plan the identity of the person who prepared it must appear and each site lot plan must be certified as followsparking, height, setbacks, waterfront property, etc.
+- (3) Original drawings may be either in ink or pencil, and three prints made therefrom shall accompany each application.
+Major commercial and industrial building applications are to be signed by an architect but the Authority may consider plans prepared by a person other than an architect if all the required information appears thereon. - (4) The site plan must show- - (a) the location of the proposed building; - (b) the location of existing buildings on the site and on adjacent land; - (c) the front, rear and side setbacks; - (d) the dimensions of relevant lots (for subdivision); - (e) the fronting roads giving their names and widths; - (f) the water and sanitary drainage systems; and - (g) the north point. - (5) The location plan must show the position of the lot in relation to the adjoining lots and, if possible be a copy of the relative Registry Index Map.
+In special circumstances the Authority may require a topographical survey. - (6) Water supply and sanitary drainage systems must be shown on floor plans. - (7) On every plan the identity of the person who prepared it must appear and each site lot plan must be certified as follows-

-"I hereby certify that all tł ie dimen sions s shown on this plan ar e correct.
+"I hereby certif y that all the dimensions s shown on this plan are correct.

-Signature
+Signature -

-Address -,,
+Address ,,,

-(1) In new development areas parking space must be provided on General requirements re individual lots or in nearby locations for public, commercial, industrial and domestic buildings as set out below.
+General requirements re parking, height, setbacks, waterfront property, etc. 7.
+(1) In development areas, parking space must be provided on individual lots or in nearby locations for public, commercial, industrial and domestic buildings as set out below.

-The minimum parking space for a vehicle is 8 ft. x 16 ft., exclusive of access thereto and spaces must be provided upon the following scale -
+The minimum parking space for a vehicle is 8 feet x 16 feet, exclusive of access thereto and spaces must be provided upon the following scale -

-(a) churches and other places of worship- one space per 12 seats;
+- (a) churches and other places of worship- one space per 12 seats; - (b) cinema, theatres and places of public assembly-one space per 6 seats; - (c) clubs, restaurants, recreation halls and bars-one space per 200 square feet; - (d) commercial development-one space per 500 square feet; - (e) industrial development-one space per 1,000 square feet;

-- (b) cinema, theatres and places of public assembly-one space per 6 seats: - (c) clubs, restaurants, recreation halls and bars-one space per 200 sq. ft.; - (d) commercial development-one space per 500 ft.; - (e) industrial development-one space per 1,000 sq. ft.; - (f) hotels-one space per 2 guest bedroom units; - (g) apartments and cottage colonies-one space per apartment; and - (h) dwelling units- one space per unit.
+- (f) hotels-one space per two guest bedroom units; - (g) apartments and cottage colonies-one space per apartment; and - (h) dwelling units- one space per unit.